keycloakify/docs.keycloakify.dev/build-options.md

 ### PUBLIC\_DIR\_PATH

-> Only relevent in webpack project, in Vite, it's read from your vite.config.ts file!
+> Only relevant in webpack project, in Vite, it's read from your vite.config.ts file!

 Default: `~/public`